hotosm/hotosm-website/_posts/2019-04-30-tasking-manager-design-discovery.md

 ## User Flow Analysis

 After our initial research, we focused our analysis on user flows within the Tasking Manager.
 A user flow is the path and steps taken by a user to complete a task.
-While we are focused on mapping and validation flows, we looked a four key user flows in the Tasking Manager:
+While we are focused on mapping and validation flows, we looked at four key user flows in the Tasking Manager:

 1. [On-boarding](https://projects.invisionapp.com/share/W3Q5Q01MYNE#/screens/342897260) of new users (how users join the Tasking Manager)
 2. [Mapping a task](https://projects.invisionapp.com/share/W3Q5Q01MYNE#/screens/342897259) (choosing a project and a task, mapping and marking as complete)